radwaahmed97/alx-backend-storage/0x00-MySQL_Advanced/README.md

-# alx-backend-storage
-repository for advanced mysql projects
+# repository for advanced mysql project
 README file for this project